Frank LaRose: Tenure

+Issue 1 - increase threshold for voter-led initiatives

 LaRose, who in 2022 led the effort to eliminate August elections in all cases except for fiscal emergencies, agreed to support an August 2023 election to decide Issue 1, a constitutional amendment proposal backed by Republican state lawmakers.
 Ohio Issue 1 would raise the threshold for amending the Ohio constitution from the current simple majority, the unchallenged standard in the state since 1912, to 60% supermajority.
 In testimony in December 2022, LaRose wrote about some August 2020 special elections with what he called "embarrassingly low turnout" of 11.8% and 6.8%.
 "That means just a handful of voters end up making big decisions.
 The side that wins is often the one that has a vested interest in the passage of the issue up for consideration.
 This isn't how democracy is supposed to work."

+The proposal attracted national attention as part of a broader debate over citizen-led ballot initiatives.

 LaRose supported the passage of 2023 Ohio Issue 1, which would have made it substantially harder for voter-led initiatives to amend the Ohio State Constitution be proposed and approved.
 When LaRose was asked if Issue 1 was related to an abortion vote, he said, "If this is about one specific issue, then somebody's not really focused on what we're trying to accomplish here."
 At a Lincoln Dinner in May 2023, LaRose told supporters the August election was "100% about keeping a radical pro-abortion amendment out of our constitution."
 On July 25, 2023, LaRose certified an initiative for the November 7, 2023, ballot that would legalize abortion in the state.
 The Libertarian Party of Ohio filed a complaint with federal officials alleging that LaRose's Issue 1 advocacy violated the Hatch Act for "using his office and official authority to influence, interfere with and affect an Ohio election."
 Issue 1 was soundly rejected by voters 56.7% to 43.3% in the August election.

 In 2024, as chair of the Ballot Board, LaRose was criticized for the ballot summary of a citizens initiative on redistricting, Issue 1.
 The summary said that the law would be amended to purportedly require rather than stem gerrymandering.

+Campaign contributions during the House Bill 6 period

+Campaign finance filings from the Ohio Secretary of State show that Frank LaRose received contributions from political action committees representing utility and regulated industry interests during the period surrounding the passage of House Bill 6 (HB 6), later central to the Ohio nuclear bribery scandal.
+These included a $1,000 contribution from the American Electric Power PAC in 2019.